fullcalendar/fullcalendar-docs/_docs-v4/event-dragging-resizing/drop.md

 type: callback
 ---

-Called when an [external draggable element](external-dragging) has been dropped onto the calendar.
+Called when an [external draggable element](external-dragging) or [an event from another calendar](other-calendar-dragging) has been dropped onto the calendar.

 <div class='spec' markdown='1'>
 function( *dropInfo* ) { }